What is an Applicant Tracking System?

 Think of an interview guide as a roadmap for the interview process.
 They are usually developed as part of a structured interview process and contain questions, rating-specific criteria, best practices, and details about the interview workflow.
 It can be a document or a digital workflow.

 Live video interviewing is conducted in real-time online.
 Employers use secure video conferencing or video interviewing platforms to conduct and record the interview (with the participant’s consent) at an agreed-upon time.
-The same level of professional attire, mindfulness about body language, and preparation is required as an in-person interview, but live video interviews allow job seekers to attend from anywhere with a strong internet connection.
+The same level of professional attire, mindfulness about body language, and preparation is required as an in-person interview, but live video interviews allow participants to attend from anywhere with a strong internet connection.

 Video interviewing platforms help employers prioritize the candidate experience with built-in interview guides and rating tools to provide a more consistent and fair experience.
 Many online interview solutions generate some form of an interview record so you don’t have to rely on memory, and you can rewatch or reread the details.
 This feature is especially beneficial if there’s rater variance.